 Setting up Git

-- Once connected, you can initialize Git using the following command:
+- Once connected, you'll be in your WordPress home directory.
+You can initialize Git in the home directory by using the following command:

 $ git init